Second Chances (American TV series)

 Second Chances is an American drama television series created and written by producers Bernard Lechowick and Lynn Marie Latham.
 The two-hour pilot episode was directed by Sharron Miller.
-Its cast includes Connie Sellecca, Matt Salinger, Megan Porter Follows, Jennifer Lopez, and Michelle Phillips.
+Its cast includes Connie Sellecca, Matt Salinger, Megan Follows, Jennifer Lopez, and Michelle Phillips.
 The series premiered December 2, 1993, on CBS, and aired its final episode on February 19, 1994.
 Hotel Malibu, which was touted as a spinoff of this series, debuted in August 1994.

 This series marked a reunion between actors Ronny Cox and Frances Lee McCain who had worked together two decades before on another CBS series called Apple's Way.